End of lockdown? UK's Johnson mulls path out after 15 million vaccinated

 The United Kingdom has the world’s fifth-worst official death toll - currently 117,166 - after the United States, Brazil, Mexico and India.

-Reporting by Guy Faulconbridge and Kate Holton; Editing by James Davey and Peter Graff
+Reporting by Guy Faulconbridge and Kate Holton; Editing by James Davey, Peter Graff and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.